William E. Simon: Legacy

-At the US Military Academy at West Point, he established the William E. Simon Center for the Professional Military Ethic and at the US Air Force Academy, he established the William E. Simon Center for Strategic Studies, as well as a Simon professorship.
+At the U.S. Military Academy at West Point, Simon established the William E. Simon Center for the Professional Military Ethic and at the U.S. Air Force Academy, he established the William E. Simon Center for Strategic Studies and a Simon professorship.

-In 1976, Simon received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.
+In 1976, Simon received the U.S. Senator John Heinz Award, named for former U.S. Senator John Heinz, for the "Greatest Public Service by an Elected or Appointed Official", an award given out annually by Jefferson Awards.

-In 1978, Simon and Irving Kristol founded The Institute For Education Affairs which as a result of a merger with the Madison Center became the Madison Center for Educational Affairs in 1990.
+In 1978, Simon and Irving Kristol founded The Institute For Education Affairs, which merged with the Madison Center to become the Madison Center for Educational Affairs in 1990.

-Simon served as President of the John M. Olin Foundation and as trustee of The John Templeton Foundation.
-He has also served on the boards of many of America's premier think tanks, including The Heritage Foundation and the Hoover Institution.
+Simon served as president of the John M. Olin Foundation and as trustee of The John Templeton Foundation.
+He has also served on the boards of many of the nation's premier think tanks, including The Heritage Foundation and the Hoover Institution.
 He was the author of two best-selling books, A Time for Truth in 1978 (ghostwritten by libertarian author Edith Efron) and A Time for Action in 1980.

-In recognition of his leadership in business, finance and public service, the Graduate School of Management at the University of Rochester was renamed the William E. Simon Graduate School of Business Administration in 1986.
-That same year, Simon received the Golden Plate Award of the American Academy of Achievement.
+In 1986, in recognition of his leadership in business, finance, and public service, the Graduate School of Management at the University of Rochester was renamed the William E. Simon Graduate School of Business Administration.
+The same year, Simon received the Golden Plate Award of the American Academy of Achievement.